michaelhue/craft-breakpoint/README.md

 # Breakpoint for Craft CMS 3

-**Test your responsive layouts on various screen sizes in Live Preview.**
+**A Craft 3 plugin for testing responsive layouts in Live Preview.**

 ![Preview]